- Top three

 Reasons to avoid

-The Weber SmokeFire EX4 can properly smoke as well as sear and grill.
+The smaller Weber SmokeFire EX4 can properly smoke as well as sear and grill.
 As with any pellet grill, this model uses a computer processor – and an app – to monitor the speed of the electrically-powered auger that continually delivers pellets from the huge rear-mounted hopper to the fire pot.
-This means that when you set the temperature for a slow cook to 120˚C, it’ll stay at that temperature for the full seven to 14 hour duration – just like your indoor oven.
+This means that when you set the temperature for a slow cook to 120˚C, it’ll stay at that temperature for a full seven to 12 hour duration – just like your indoor oven.

 For smoking and slow roasting of large cuts of meat like brisket, Weber suggests placing an aluminium tray of water on the main grill and the meat above it on the warming rack.
 Insert the provide met probe, select ‘brisket’ on the Bluetooth-enabled app, set the temperature to about 120˚C (248˚F) and tap ‘start cooking’.
 Leave the cut on the grill for up to 12 hours, checking the hopper contents from time to time and generally nurturing the meat until it’s fully cooked.
-The finished cut should literally fall off the bone and, when sliced, display the classic pink smoke ring just below the outer crust or bark.
+The finished cut should literally fall off the bone and, when sliced, display the classic pink smoke ring just below the deep and delicious outer crust or ‘bark’.

-Granted, the Weber Smokefire EX4 isn’t cheap but then grilling, smoking and searing doesn’t come much easier.
+Of course, the Weber Smokefire EX4 isn’t cheap but then grilling, smoking and searing doesn’t come much easier.

 Read our full Weber SmokeFire EX4 review and to see how this pellet smoker squares up against a quality rival, then check out T3's Weber Smokefire EX4 vs Pit Boss Classic comparison feature.